awsdocs/amazon-route53-docs/doc_source/getting-started.md

 1. In the **Buckets list**, choose the name of the bucket that you want to enable static website hosting for\.

-1. In the Amazon S3 console, choose the name of the bucket that you created in the procedure [To enable yout S3 bucket for website hosting](#getting-started-configure-s3-website-bucket-procedure)\.
+1. In the Amazon S3 console, choose the name of the bucket that you created in the procedure [To enable your S3 bucket for website hosting](#getting-started-configure-s3-website-bucket-procedure)\.

 1. Under **Static website hosting**, choose **Edit**\.